-ELLEN SMITH is Director of the Hornstein Jewish Professional Leadership Program at Brandeis University, Associate Professor in Hornstein, and an affiliate faculty member in the Department of Near Eastern and Judaic Studies.
+Ellen Smith is Director of the Hornstein Jewish Professional Leadership Program at Brandeis University, Associate Professor at Hornstein, and an affiliate faculty member at the Department of Near Eastern and Judaic Studies.
 She also co-directs advanced training programs at Brandeis for Jewish professionals and organizations (including the Gralla Fellows Program for Religion Journalists that ran from 1998-2009).
 Ellen is principal of Museumsmith, a firm specializing in museum exhibitions and historic site interpretations throughout the nation.

 Trained as both an academic historian and a museum curator, Ellen has published more than three dozen books, articles, and catalogs including "The Jews of Boston," co-edited with Jonathan D. Sarna.

 At Brandeis, she has developed a series of new courses in visual and material culture, and museum studies.
 Among her recent work are publications and exhibitions including "The Jews of Rhode Island," Seattle Jewish Women (Museum of History and Industry, Seattle); Jewish New Year Postcards; American Yiddish Theater (Museum of Jewish Heritage, New York City); Colonial American Jewish Portraits (Jewish Museum, New York City); historic immigrant synagogues; and three exhibitions on the Jews of Boston.

 Ellen was also the Chief Historical Consultant to the Emmy Award-winning WGBH "The Jews of Boston" television production.
 She was one of twelve nationally-selected scholars participating in "The Visual Culture of American Religions" project (1996-2000) funded by the Henry Luce Foundation and the Lilly Endowment.